2013 Ford Explorer Brake Specials

 How much does a brake job cost for a 2013 Ford Explorer?

-How long does a 2013 Ford Explorer brake replacement take?
+How long does a 2013 Ford Explorer brake replacement take at Larry H. Miller Ford Mesa?

 How long do 2013 Ford Explorer brake pads last?